BECOME A volunteer!

 Become a mentor to aid a young person through their transition to life in the UK.

-Provide one to one support to a young asylum seeker or refugee.
+Provide one-to-one support to a young asylum seeker or refugee.
 The mentoring relationship provides friendship for socially isolated young migrants.
 It aims to ease their integration into local community life by helping to build their self-esteem, confidence and language skills.

 We offer full training and ongoing supervision and an opportunity to attend talks and events organised by KRAN.
 You must be over 18 and able to commit to this role for at least nine months.
 A DBS check is essential and will be organised via the project.
 Our main office is in Canterbury, from where we support the majority of our clients.
 However, we need volunteers who can support a young person in Folkestone, Ashford, or Dover.